joey711/phyloseq/install.md

 - (2) *Use special arguments to biocLite*.
 By investigating the [phyloseq/BioC development version home page](http://bioconductor.org/packages/devel/bioc/html/phyloseq.html)
-I was able to determine that the BioC devel branch version (was `2.13` as of Fri Apr 19 22:21:08 2013), and that the repository URL for BioC-devel is therefore http://bioconductor.org/packages/2.13/bioc .
+I was able to determine that the BioC devel branch version (was `2.13` as of Tue Apr 23 15:57:36 2013), and that the repository URL for BioC-devel is therefore http://bioconductor.org/packages/2.13/bioc .
 Keep in mind you will need to double-check that this has not recently been updated, as is regularly done.
 We can now install the Bioconductor development version of phyloseq with just a few extra tweaks to the `biocLite` command, shown here.

 ```r